CyberPointer/task-airport/README.md

 ```
 Api responds with information about concrete flight's weight in kg, in JSON format:
 ```
 {
-    "cargoWeight": "1917",
+    "cargoWeight": 1917,
-    "baggageWeight": "811",
+    "baggageWeight": 811,
-    "totalWeight": "2728",
+    "totalWeight": 2728,
+    "weightUnit": "kg"
 }
 ```
 ## SpecialCase
 Because one of project assumption and uniqueness of Date.
-In order to check possibility of flights arriving/departing at same aiport that is specified in requested IATAcode.
+In order to check possibility of flights arriving/departing at same airport that is specified in requested IATAcode.
 Modified JSONs were created with same Date but different airport's IATAcodes for arrival/departing.
 ```
 {
     "flightId": 0,